A complete guide on how to cut, peel, and cook a kabocha squash (Japanese pumpkin) with a helpful tutorial video and step-by-step pictures.

 Kabocha squash, also known as Japanese pumpkin, has a thin but firm green skin and bright vivid orange flesh.
 Amongst the many squash varieties, kabocha probably tastes the sweetest.
 Its rich texture and flavor are akin to a sweet potato and a pumpkin combined.
 The green outer skin may look deceptively hard, but it is edible.

-Kabocha is used in many Japanese recipes where it is stewed, deep-fried into tempura, or even used in desserts.
-It has beta carotene, vitamins, and iron, and it’s one of those vegetables Japanese moms tell kids to eat it all up.
+Kabocha is used in many Japanese recipes in which it is stewed, deep-fried into tempura, or even used in desserts.
+It has beta carotene, vitamins, iron, and all the healthy goodness.
+Japanese moms would make sure their kids eat it, and no excuse is acceptable.

 How to Pick a Kabocha Squash